JanLahmann/RasQberry/documentation/RasQberry_TestReport.md

 </p>
 <br/>

 Installation is now complete so Let's now reboot the system.
+Using the display, we do see 3 icons on desktop
+- BlochSphere_
+- Fractals
+- IBM Quantu_

-Using the display, the following tests were conducted and errors logged as shown below.
+At this point, the following tests were conducted and errors logged as shown below.

 - [X] Started Jupyter Lab - Works
 - [X] Started Jupyter Notebook - Works